Frequently Asked Questions

 Can I simply have my teeth whitened at my first dental visit?

-No. At your first dental visit your oral hygiene will be assessed and any preparatory treatment, such as a general cleaning or necessary restorations will have to be completed in advance.
+No. At your first dental visit your oral hygiene will be assessed and any preparatory treatment such as a general cleaning or fillings will have to be completed in advance.

 Should I consult the internet for dental advice?